Anello-Photonics/docs-A1/docs/fw_upgrade.rst

         python anello_fw_uploader.py --port COM5 --baud-flightstack 57600 --baud-bootloader 115200 /Users/user1/Downloads/anello_maritime_v2_default.anello
         # Change "COM5" to match your port that the Maritime INS is plugged into (e.g. "COM23" on Windows or "/dev/ttyUSB0" on Linux)
         # Change "/Users/user1/Downloads/anello_maritime_default.anello" to the path to the ANELLO-provided FW image (.anello file) on your local computer
-        # Change "--baud-flightstack 57600" to match baudrate of RS-232-1
+        # If the RS-232-1 baud rate was changed from its default 57600, change the 57600 in "--baud-flightstack 57600" accordingly

 5. After it completes, you will see "Rebooting.
 Elapsed Time x.x" - this means the FW upgrade was successful.